violachyu/Boarder-Playground/README.md

 ![Main Visual](./public/img/main_boarder.png)

-Having a hard time organizing ideas and random thoughts?
+Having a hard time **organizing ideas and random thoughts**?
-Exploring a wider space for a private workshop?
+Exploring a **wider space** for a private workshop?

-BOARDER PLAYGROUND is an online co-work platform allowing users to unleash their creativity and share notes at home, work or on the go.
+**BOARDER PLAYGROUND** is an online co-work platform allowing users to **unleash their creativity** and **share notes** at home, work or on the go.

-Whether you're an individual user or accessing BOARDER PLAYGROUND as a team, this platform supports real-time editing and collaboration with sticky notes with unlimited space.
+Whether you're an individual user or accessing BOARDER PLAYGROUND as a team, this platform supports **real-time editing and collaboration** with sticky notes with unlimited space.

 No more scribbled paper notes stuck all over your monitor, desk or notebooks, even scattered everywhere!
 All boards and post-its within are collected and saved online.